Bulgur Pilaf | Flavorful Mediterranean Grain Bowl

 7.

-Once ready, garnish with chopped walnuts, parsley, and dried barberries.
-Enjoy!
+Once ready, fluff the bulgur with a fork and garnish with chopped walnuts, parsley, and dried barberries.
+Serve and enjoy!

 Mark as complete